The American Dream Created Anna Nicole Smith — And Then It Killed Her

 “Miss Marshall, have you been taking new acting lessons?”
 Hardin asks after she proclaimed her love for her late husband.

 “Screw you, Rusty,” Anna says tearfully.
-Backed into a corner, painted as both a manipulative liar and a dumb country girl, and challenged by a powerful man, she resorted to aggression.
+Backed into a corner, painted as both a manipulative liar and a dumb country girl, and challenged by a powerful man, she resorts to aggression.
 Nothing could make her look worse, or make Rusty Hardin’s job easier.

 “Are you contending,” Hardin says, during one particularly successful moment in his cross-examination, “that in December of 1994, this man … was being kept from giving you money by his son?”